kosmickaiju/cyber-hacker-kit/README.md

 # Cyber Hygiene and Ethical Hacker Training Kit

 ## What is it?
+This is a command-line interface (CLI)-based cyber hygiene and ethical hacking toolkit, serving as both a way to check your cybersecurity hygiene and to practice some basic ethical hacking skills.
+The cybersecurity hygiene kit contains a password checker that notifies you if a inputted password has been found in previous breaches, as well as a port scanner that checks for any open ports on the localhost.
+Users can also run a hygiene summary, providing the results of both tests and customized cybersecurity tips based on the results of the scan.
+The ethical hacker toolkit is much more complex, containing another port scanner used in tandem with a network scanner (allowing the user to view all open ports on a host as well as any other devices on a network), a basic brute force password cracker that utilizes SSH and a password list in order to attempt to brute force a login on an inputted target, a hash cracker that utilizes a basic wordlist to decrypt several hashes (such as MD5, SHA1, and SHA256) based on user input, a simple packet sniffer that captures network traffic that can be used to analyze potential suspicious activity, and a basic vulnerability scanner that checks for known vulnerabilities on a target (such as default credentials, open outdated services, etc.) using a vulnerability database/dictionary.
 ## How It Works/How to Use

 ## Tech Stack
 This toolkit is written entirely in **Python**, utilizing several Python libraries such as **scapy**, **paramiko**, **socket**, **tqdm**, and **hashlib**.
 Additionally, the password checker from the hygiene toolkit checks passwords using the **Have I Been Pwned API**.